Ilus (son of Tros)

-In Greek mythology, Ilus (/ˈi:lo:s/; Ancient Greek: Ἶλος Ilos) was the founder of the city called Ilios or Ilion (Latinized as Ilium) to which he gave his name.
+In Greek mythology, Ilus (/ˈi:lo:s/; Ἶλος) was the founder of the city called Ilios or Ilion (Latinized as Ilium) to which he gave his name.
 When the latter became the chief city of the Trojan people it was also often called Troy, the name by which it is best known today.
 In some accounts, Ilus was described to have a plume of horsehair.

+The asteroid (18282) Ilus was named in his honor.

 Family

 Ilus was son and heir to King Tros of Dardania and Callirhoe, naiad daughter of the river-god Scamander or Acallaris, daughter of Eumedes.
 He was the brother of Assaracus, Ganymede, Cleopatra and possibly, Cleomestra.

 Ilus was the father of Laomedon by his wife, named either Eurydice (daughter of Adrastus), Leucippe or Batia, daughter of Teucer.
 Other children of Ilus include two daughters, Themiste (or Themis) and Telecleia, who married Capys and Cisseus, respectively.
 In some accounts, Ilus was the father of Tithonus and Ganymede.